hc-fig/Haver-Lost-and-Found/README.md

 # Haver-Lost-and-Found
 A lost and found site for use at Haverford College

 NOTE: This site is not yet being run on a permanent web server!
-To access the site in the meantime, follow the usage instructions below.
+To access the site in the meantime, please follow the usage instructions below.

 USAGE INSTRUCTIONS: